How to Understand The Design of Mainframes

 “In a soon to be released report, GAO found, “federal legacy IT investments are becoming increasingly obsolete” with outdated software languages and hardware parts that are not supported.
 In some cases, GAO found agencies are using systems that have components at least 50 years old.”

-Indeed, it’s not a good thing to not correctly invest in one’s IT systems, but when is the fact that an item that has been in functional service and adding value to entities for 50 years is construed as a bad thing?
+Indeed, it’s not a good thing not to correctly invest in one’s IT systems, but when is the fact that an item that has been in functional service and adding value to entities for 50 years considered bad?
 Could that not be construed as a good value for taxpayers?
 Not only are the systems 50 years old, but the GAO found many of the individual components are 50 years old!

-Furthermore, the framing of the related items that are “out of date” is also interesting.
-One of the out-of-date languages the GAO referred to was COBOL, which the Department of Veteran Affairs uses, Social Security Administration, and the Department of Justice.
-COBOL is undoubtedly old but still a highly respected language with an estimated more than 200 billion code lines still in operation globally.
+Furthermore, framing the related items that are “out of date” is also enjoyable.
+One of the out-of-date languages the GAO referred to was COBOL, which the Department of Veteran Affairs, the Social Security Administration, and the Department of Justice.
+COBOL is undoubtedly old but still a highly respected language with an estimated 200 billion code lines in operation globally.

 Languages tend to turn over relatively quickly in software.
 As the cartoon correctly points out, Java was not that many years ago considered leading edge.
 This is not to say that languages won’t eventually be phased out, but much of the old languages’ issues come down to training.
 The US Federal government has little excuse to say they cannot find COBOL programmers when they can relatively easily implement COBOL training.
 They have all the incentives as they have systems written in COBOL to maintain.
 If COBOL exists as it did previously, and there are tons of COBOL training materials, what is the problem exactly?
 Secondly, many of the system’s custom-built for the government often do not have a reasonable facsimile available in commercial software vendors.